Activating More Pixels in Image Super-Resolution Transformer: Analysis of Model Complexity

-We use window size 16 as the baseline to investigate the computational complexity of the proposed OCAB and CAB.
+Then, we use window size 16 as the baseline to investigate the computational complexity of the proposed OCAB and CAB.
 As illustrated in Tab.~\ref{modules_cmp}, our OCAB obtains a performance gain with a limited increase of parameters and Multi-Adds.
-It demonstrates that the proposed OCAB is effective and efficient.
-Besides, Adding CAB to the baseline model also achieves better performance.
+It demonstrates that the effectiveness and efficiency of the proposed OCAB.
+Besides, adding CAB to the baseline model also achieves better performance.

-Since CAB seems to be computationally expensive, we further explore the influence on different sizes of CAB by modulating the squeeze factor $\beta$ in CAB (mentioned in Sec.~\ref{HAB} in the main paper).
-As shown in Tab.~\ref{cab_cmp}, adding a small CAB whose $\beta$ equals 6 can bring performance improvement.
+Since CAB seems to be computationally expensive, we further explore the influence on CAB sizes by modulating the squeeze factor $\beta$ (mentioned in Sec.3.2.2 in the main paper).
+As shown in Tab.~\ref{cab_cmp}, adding a small CAB whose $\beta$ equals 6 can bring considerable performance improvement.
 When we continuously reduce $\beta$, the performance increases but with larger model sizes.
-To balance the performance and computational cost, we set $\beta$ to 3 as the default setting.
+To balance the performance and computations, we set $\beta$ to 3 as the default setting.

-Furthermore, we compare HAT and SwinIR~\cite{swinir} with the similar numbers of parameters and Multi-Adds in two different settings.
-For SwinIR-1 and SwinIR-2, we increase the width and depth of the original SwinIR to achieve similar computational complexity as HAT.
-As shown in Tab.\ref{method_cmp}, HAT obtains the best performance with the lowest computational cost.
+Furthermore, we compare HAT and SwinIR with the similar numbers of parameters and Multi-Adds in two settings, as presented in Tab.~\ref{method_cmp}.
+1) We compare HAT-S with the original version of SwinIR.
+With less parameters and comparable computations, HAT-S significantly outperforms SwinIR.
+2) We enlarge SwinIR by increasing the width and depth of SwinIR to achieve similar computations as HAT, denoted as SwinIR-L1 and SwinIR-L2.
+HAT achieves the best performance at the lowest computational cost.

+Overall, we find that enlarging the window size for the calculation of self-attention is a very cost-effective way to improve the Transformer model.
+Moreover, the proposed OCAB can bring an obvious performance gain with limited increase of computations.
+Although CAB is not as efficient as above two schemes, it can also bring stable and considerable performance improvement.
+Benefiting from the three designs, HAT can substantially outperforms the state-of-the-art method SwinIR with comparable computations.